 Simon is Executive Director of the Centre for Public Christianity.
-A former English and History teacher, Simon has a Masters in Christian Studies from Regent College, Vancouver.
+He has a Master of Christian Studies from Regent College, Vancouver.
 He has years of experience writing and editing both academic curricula and popular books.
-Simon speaks regularly on worldviews, public Christianity for a post-Christian world, the impact of Christianity on the world, “God-haunted” literature, education for human flourishing and the “stories that we live by.”
+A History/English teacher for many years, Simon has a particular interest in Christian public engagement, the impact of Christianity on the world, “God-haunted” literature, education for human flourishing and the “stories that we live by.”

 Justine is Senior Research Fellow at the Centre for Public Christianity.
 She worked at Fairfax Digital before completing her PhD in Cultural Studies at Macquarie University.
 She speaks and writes about freedom and individualism, the body as a project, and other trends in contemporary culture.

 Mark is Senior Research Fellow at the Centre for Public Christianity.
 He has a PhD in Ancient History from Macquarie University and a Masters in Divinity from the Australian College of Theology.
 He speaks and writes about the art of thinking well, the role of faith in a secular age, the place of religion in pop culture, and the use (and abuse) of the Bible in contemporary society.

 Barney is a Senior Fellow at the Centre for Public Christianity, based in Melbourne.
 He wrote for The Age for 32 years, the last 12 as Religion Editor.
 He also serves as media advisor to the Anglican Primate, Melbourne Archbishop Philip Freier.
 He speaks often on faith and secularism, the media, and music.